Dispute with the administration: interim measures

 In reaching its decision, the judge hearing the application for interim measures will examine whether the measures sought can prevent damage from occurring, or whether the measures can limit the aggravation of damage that has already occurred.

-The judge hearing the application for interim measures shall give a ruling within a period of days to one month after the hearing.
+The judge hearing the application for interim measures shall give a ruling within a period of from a few days to 1 month after the hearing.

 If the judge hearing the application for interim measures accepts your request, he takes a decision requiring the administration to comply with the measures ordered.